Norway’s state-owned transport operator, Vy, focuses on providing the best and “greenest” journey for its customers and community.

 I think Covid set it back a little bit because the recommendation was to not use public transportation unless you really needed to, which made the car more relevant.
 During this period our demand didn’t plummet because we provided an alternative to public transportation.
 The pandemic, however, also led to several positive environmental impacts.
 We were able to see what Beijing and LA look like with no smog, so there were some very interesting things concerning the environment that came out once the world stopped.

-Tell us about Vy carsharing service: What is the concept behind the service and how does it fit within the Oslo mobility ecosystem?
+Tell us about Vy carsharing service in Norway: What is the concept behind the service and how does it fit within the Oslo mobility ecosystem?

 How does Vy carsharing and Vygruppen collaborate on joint objectives such as marketing, operations, etc.?